ARM-software/bob-build/docs/module_types/bob_static_library.md

 Linker flags to be propagated to the top-level shared library or binary.

 ----
-### **bob_static_lib.export_static_libs** (optional)
+### **bob_static_lib.static_libs** (optional)
-Static libraries can use the `export_static_libs` property to tell Bob about any other static libraries they depend on.
-Bob will ensure that all static libraries are placed earlier in the link order than their dependents.
+Static libraries can use the `static_libs` property to tell Bob about any other static libraries they depend on.
+Bob ensures that all static libraries are placed earlier in the link order than their dependents.
 The earlier example could therefore be resolved as follows:

 ```bp
 bob_static_library {